forge-ml/forge-ml/src/docs/buildDeploy.md

 # Build and Deploy

-Integrate these steps into your build configuration to leverage Forge-ml in production.
+Integrate these steps into your build configuration to leverage Forge ML in production.

 ##### - Confirm that both of your keys are set: `$ forge key list`